ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 end if;
 ```

-The select statement can of course be arbitrarily complex.
+The `SELECT` statement can, of course, be arbitrarily complex.

-Importantly, if the `select` statement returns no rows this will result in the
+Importantly, if the `SELECT` statement returns no rows, this will result in the
 normal error flow.
-In that case, the error code will be SQLITE_DONE, which is
+In that case, the error code will be `SQLITE_DONE`, which is
-treated like an error because in this context SQLITE_ROW is expected as a result
+treated like an error because in this context `SQLITE_ROW` is expected as a
-of the select.
-This is not a typical error code and can be quite surprising to
+result of the `SELECT`.
+This is not a typical error code and can be quite
-callers.
-If you're seeing this failure mode it usually means the code had no
+surprising to callers.
+If you're seeing this failure mode, it usually means the
-affordance for the case where there were no rows and probably that situation
+code had no affordance for the case where there were no rows, and probably that
-should have been handled.
-This is an easy mistake to make, so to avoid it, CQL
+situation should have been handled.
+This is an easy mistake to make, so to avoid
-also supports these more tolerant forms:
+it, CQL also supports these more tolerant forms:

 ```sql
 set x_ := (select x from somewhere where id = 1 if nothing -1);
 ```

-And even more generally if the schema allows for null values and those are not
+And even more generally, if the schema allows for null values and those are not
 desired:

 ```sql
 set x_ := (select x from somewhere where id = 1 if nothing or null -1);
 ```

-Both of these are much safer to use as only genuine errors (e.g. the table was
+Both of these are much safer to use, as only genuine errors (e.g., the table was
 dropped and no longer exists) will result in the error control flow.

-Again note that:
+Again, note that:

 ```sql
 set x_ := (select ifnull(x, -1) from somewhere where id = 1);
 ```

-Would not avoid the SQLITE_DONE error code, because no rows returned is not at
+Would not avoid the `SQLITE_DONE` error code because "no rows returned" is not at
-all the same as a null value returned.
+all the same as "null value returned."

 The `if nothing or null` form above is equivalent to the following, but it is
-more economical, and probably clearer:
+more economical and probably clearer:

 ```sql
 set x_ := (select ifnull(x, -1) from somewhere where id = 1 if nothing -1);
 ```

 To compute the type of the overall expression, the rules are almost the same as
 normal binary operators.
 In particular:

-* if the default expression is present it must be type compatible with the
+* If the default expression is present, it must be type compatible with the
-  select result
-  * the result type is the smallest type that holds both the select value and
+  select result.
+The result type is the smallest type that holds both the select
-    the default expression (see normal promotion rules above)
+  value and the default expression (see normal promotion rules above).
-* object types are not allowed (SQLite cannot return an object)
+* Object types are not allowed (SQLite cannot return an object).
-* in `(select ...)` the result type is not null if and only if the select result
+* In `(select ...)`, the result type is not null if and only if the select
-  type is not null (see select statement, many cases)
+  result type is not null (see select statement, many cases).
-* in `(select ... if nothing)` the result type is not null if and only if both
+* In `(select ... if nothing)`, the result type is not null if and only if both
   the select result and the default expression types are not null (normal binary
-  rules)
+  rules).
-* in `(select ... if nothing or null)` the result type is not null if and only
+* In `(select ... if nothing or null)`, the result type is not null if and only
-  if the default expression type is not null
+  if the default expression type is not null.

 Finally, the form `(select ... if nothing throw)` is allowed; this form is
-exactly the same as normal `(select ...)` but makes the explicit that the error
+exactly the same as normal `(select ...)`, but it makes explicit that the error
 control flow will happen if there is no row.
-Consequently this form is allowed
+Consequently, this form is allowed
 even if `@enforce_strict select if nothing` is in force.

 ### Marking Data as Sensitive

-CQL supports the notion of 'sensitive' data in a first class way.
+CQL supports the notion of 'sensitive' data in a first-class way.
 You can think
-of it as very much like nullability;  It largely begins by tagging data columns
+of it as very much like nullability; it largely begins by tagging data columns
-with `@sensitive`
+with `@sensitive`.

 Rather than go through the whole calculus, it's easier to understand by a series
 of examples.
 So let's start with a table with some sensitive data.

 ```sql
 create table with_sensitive(